apache/trafficserver/doc/developer-guide/internal-libraries/buffer-writer.en.rst

    'p' or 'P'
       The pointer and length value of the view in lower ('p') or upper ('P') case.

-   The :token:`precision` is interpreted specially for this type to mean "skip :token:`precision` initial characters".
-When combined with :token:`max` this allows a mechanism for printing substrings of the :code:`std::string_view`.
+   The :token:`~spec:precision` is interpreted specially for this type to mean "skip :token:`~spec:precision` initial characters".
+When combined with :token:`~spec:max` this allows a mechanism for printing substrings of the :code:`std::string_view`.
 For instance, to print the 10th through 20th characters the format ``{:.10,20}`` would suffice.
 Given the method :code:`substr` for :code:`std::string_view` is cheap, it's unclear how useful this is.

 :code:`sockaddr const*`
    The IP address is printed.
 Fill is used to fill in address segments if provided, not to the